anitatehrani/Vulnerabilities-Scanner/README.md

 # Vulnerabilities Scanner

-This project is a vulnerability scanner for services.
-It uses the NVD's CVE API to fetch vulnerability data for specific services and versions.
+This project is a PHP-based vulnerability scanner that leverages the National Vulnerability Database's (NVD) Common Vulnerabilities and Exposures (CVE) API.
+The scanner fetches vulnerability data for specific services and versions, providing a comprehensive overview of potential security risks associated with the services in use.
 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+The following instructions will guide you through obtaining a copy of this project and running it on your local machine for development and testing purposes.
 ### Prerequisites

-- PHP
-- Composer
+Before you begin, ensure that you have the following software installed on your machine:
+- **PHP**: The project is written in PHP.
+You can download PHP from the [official PHP website](https://www.php.net/downloads.php).
+- **Composer**: This project uses Composer for dependency management.
+You can download Composer from the [official Composer website](https://getcomposer.org/download/).

 ### Installing
+To set up the project on your local machine, follow these steps:
 1. Clone the repository: `git clone https://github.com/anitatehrani/Vulnerabilities_Scanner.git`
 2. Navigate to the project directory: `cd Vulnerabilities_Scanner`
 3. Install dependencies: `composer install`